not-forest/not-forest.github.io/_posts/2024-06-17-rpifan_part1.md

 A short review of what is happening here:
 - `obj-m += driver.o` - declaring which object output file we are expecting.
 The name should match the .c located in the same folder that this Makefile.
 In our case it must be `driver.c`;

-{: .prompt-info }
-Multiple C modules are not allowed to add this way, because only one `.ko` driver output file must be created.
-Multiple files support will be seen in next parts of this blog.
+> Multiple C modules are not allowed to add this way, because only one `.ko` driver output file must be created.
+Multiple files support will be seen in next parts of this blog. {: .prompt-info }

 - `ARCH ?= arm64` - basically the target's architecture.
 For 32-bit ones `arm` must be used;
 - `COMPILER ?= aarch64-linux-gnu-` - this one is interesting one as only the prefix must be provided.
 To cross-compile for 64-bit ARM architecture the `aarch64-linux-gnu-gcc` would be used, so by stripping the gcc from the full name we are getting the prefix.
 For 32-bit targets `arm-linux-gnueabi-` might be a possible option;
-- `KDIR := output/target/lib/modules/6.1.61-v8/` - This is a path to generated Linux headers.
-The Linux version may be different so this must be adjusted;
+- `KDIR := ~/buildroot/output/build/linux-custom/` - This is a path to generated Linux headers[^fn-nth-2].
+The buildroot folder might be in a different place, so this must be adjusted.
 - `all` - this Makefile rule would allow us to generate the kernel driver itself.
 By providing all symbols defined above the cross-compilation will be possible;
 - `clean` - simply cleans all generated module files including the `.ko` file.
 Useful since many output files would be spawned in the same folder.